flyinggrizzly/dotfiles-local/README.md

 # Local dotfiles

-These are mostly to be used in conjunction with [Thoughtbot's dotfiles](https://github.com/flyinggrizzly/thoughtdotfiles) (or rather, my fork of them).
+These are mostly to be used in conjunction with [Thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles).
 Both repos should be cloned down to the machine, then follow setup instructions for the the main repo.

 ## Extras